That Smell

 Overall Meaning

 The song "That Smell" by Lynyrd Skynyrd can be interpreted as a cautionary tale about the dangers of drug addiction.
-The opening lyrics set the tone for the song, as the speaker describes a scene of excess and danger: whiskey bottles, brand new cars, too much coke and too much smoke.
-The oak tree "in my way" may symbolize a barrier to this lifestyle or a warning sign that the speaker isn't seeing.
+The opening lyrics set the tone for the song, as the singer describes a scene of excess and danger: whiskey bottles, brand new cars, too much coke and too much smoke.
+The oak tree "in my way" may symbolize a barrier to this lifestyle or a warning sign that the singer isn't seeing.
 The repetition of the phrase "that smell" creates a feeling of dread and foreboding, suggesting that something bad is coming.

 As the song progresses, it becomes clear that the "smell" is the smell of death, brought on by drug addiction.
 The second verse introduces the image of the "angel of darkness," perhaps representing the fear and despair that come with addiction.
-The speaker pleads with the addict to stop, but they continue to indulge in drugs and alcohol.
+The singer pleads with the addict to stop, but they continue to indulge in drugs and alcohol.
 The line "Say you'll be all right come tomorrow / But tomorrow might not be here for you" is particularly haunting, suggesting that the addict is in denial about the severity of their problem.

 The final verse features harsh condemnation for the addict: "Hey, you're a fool, you / Go on stick them needles in your arm / I know I been there before."
-This line reveals that the speaker has struggled with addiction as well, but has managed to escape it.
+This line reveals that the singer has struggled with addiction as well, but has managed to escape it.
 The addict, however, is still in the grip of their addiction and unable to pull themselves out.

 Overall, "That Smell" is a powerful and cautionary song that warns against the dangers of addiction.
 Its vivid imagery and repetition of the phrase "that smell" create a sense of unease and danger, while its condemnation of drug use makes a bold statement about the importance of staying clean.